bhagatpratik07/productivity-app/README.md

 ### Todo List

-Keep track of your tasks and prioritize them with our Todo list.
+Keep track of your tasks and prioritize them with Todo list.
 Simply add your tasks and a description for each one.

 ### Pomodoro Timer

-Maximize your focus and get more done with our Pomodoro timer.
+Maximize your focus and get more done with Pomodoro timer.
 Based on the Pomodoro Technique, this timer will help you work in focused intervals followed by short breaks.

 ### Meeting Setter (currently under development)

-Keep track of your meetings and never miss an important one again with our Meeting setter.
+Keep track of your meetings and never miss an important one again with Meeting setter.

 ## Tech Stack

 React.js for the frontend\
 Node.js and Express for the backend\
-MongoDB for database management\
+MongoDB for database management

 ### Getting Started